sjoerdvz/Opencore-Aorus-Elite-AC/README.md

 all onboard hardware are working as normal even integreted wifi and bleutooth.

-if you wanna change de configuration plist only use MacPro 7.1 if you want bleutooth keeps working you get a one message about Memory mismatch configuration, deal with. you can patch the plist to match all 12 slots but your audio will stop working and the OS will be verry slow because we dont have 12 slots on our mothetboard
+if you wanna change de configuration plist only use MacPro 7.1 if you want bleutooth keeps working you get a one message about Memory mismatch configuration, deal with it for now. you can patch the plist to match all 12 slots but your audio will stop working and the OS will be verry slow because we dont have 12 slots on our mothetboard

 whats working
 * Audio